Our final news roundup and information overload hour.

 You want that kid educated.

-The point is you deal with reality.
+The point is, you deal with reality.

-I'm happy to get rid of those those protections by doing the hard work of actually coming together as a nation across our differences and support comprehensive reform and modernize our asylum system and modernize our immigration system.
+But look, I stipulate I'm happy to get rid of those protections by doing the hard work of actually coming together as a nation across our differences and support comprehensive reform and modernize our asylum system and modernize our immigration system.

 This issue will only get worse.